The beauty of Grand Seiko starts

 As Takahashi and his team planned their new initiative, they had a clear goal in mind.
 They wanted to develop a more compact Spring Drive movement that would allow the creation of thinner, more elegant watches that would suit evening as well as daytime wear and fit softly and comfortably on the wearer’s wrist.
 A realistic goal, one would think but one that was made more challenging by the fact that they decided that they had to do this while preserving all the advantages of Spring Drive, notably its long power reserve, accuracy, legibility, durability and shock resistance.
 The first step that Takahashi took was to develop a new way to maintain the 72 hour power reserve in a watch that would be manually wound.
 His chosen method was the Dual Spring Barrel with two mainsprings in one barrel.
 It allowed Takahashi to create a source of power that would preserve the 72 hour reserve without the need for a second barrel and the extra depth that this would entail.

 Both of the new Spring Drive movements incorporate this new system.
 In addition, one of the two also uses another power conservation mechanism invented some years earlier by Takahashi called the Torque Return System.
 The responsibility of creating the two movements was then allocated by Takahashi to two teams.
-Caliber 9R02 was created at the Micro Artist Studio and Caliber 9R31 at the Shinshu Watch Studio.
+Calibre 9R02 was created at the Micro Artist Studio and Calibre 9R31 at the Shinshu Watch Studio.

 Takahashi’s plan in doing so was to use this project to transfer the watchmaking, adjustment and finishing skills cultivated by the expert horologists of the Micro Artist Studio to those working at the Shinshu Watch Studio, the watchmakers and technicians who, until then, had been charged with just manufacturing components.
 It took a full year during which the specific techniques and skills that the Micro Artist Studio had developed over the 19 years of its existence were explained, demonstrated and trialled with the Shinshu Watch Studio team.
 The result was that, in the end, the Shinshu Watch Studio watchmakers were able create a timepiece that, while not the same as the work of the Micro Artist Studio, not only had the highest specifications, but was also beautifully crafted and finished in the Shinshu Watch Studio’s own style.